Learning at the Edge: Tailed-Uniform Sampling for Robust Simulation-Based Inference: Methods

-We will now describe the theoretical foundations of the \tail, our suggested proposal that offers a smooth, continuously differentiable density across $\mathbb{R}^d$.
-By assigning weights beyond the primary region of interest, we can alleviate the sharp discontinuities at the boundary.
+By assigning weights beyond the primary region of interest, our proposal offers a smooth, continuously differentiable density across $\mathbb{R}^d$, alleviating the sharp discontinuities at the boundary.
+In a one-dimensional ($d = 1$) case, we define the probability density function as